Home / Resume / Construction / Carpenter Resume

 Forgetting to list tool proficiency

-Hiring managers want to know you can operate specific equipment without training.
-List your tools: table saws, miter saws, routers, laser levels, pneumatic nailers, and any specialty equipment.
+Hiring managers want to know you can run specific equipment without training.
+List your tools: table saw, miter saw, router, framing nailer, laser level, and the hand tools you rely on for layout and trim.

 4